 Did you know you can control the mood, and direct the attention of your viewers with the way you focus your video camera lens?
 This is an optional production technique you could experiment with during your pre-production process (before you shoot your video presentation).

-How to Focus your Viewer’s Attention
+Focus your Viewer’s Attention

 For example, a “sharp focus” is where everything within the camera frame is in clear focus.
 This is the typical way for a presenter or product to be filmed.

 You now have to make a choice as to how much of the scene is in focus.
 This is called “selective focus”, a common technique used in most TV and Film productions.

 Force the Attention

 Often the director will alternate the focus, changing from an actor in the foreground to one in the background and vice versa.
 This quickly forces our attention where the director wants it.

 If you watch a daytime soap opera, you will see this technique used in a blatantly obvious manner once you know what to look for.
-When the camera moves in on a person or object, the viewer gets subconsciously “pulled in” to the action.
-When the camera moves out, the viewer subconsciously draws back and becomes detached.
+When the camera moves in on (or changes focus) on a person or object, the viewer gets subconsciously “pulled in” to the action.
+And when the camera moves out, the viewer subconsciously draws back and becomes detached.

 Try this On-camera Presenter Technique: Gaze Motion